sebmate/WingHacks/README.md

 ## Changelog:

 * 0.1 to 0.2: Improved many of the original features, added Intro/Ending LEDs fix, added option to control the two missing lower drawbars while holding the "Lower 2 On" button pressed.
 Message logging reduced by default.
 Now deletes Wersi OAS log file upon start.
-* 0.2 to 0.3: Improved many of the original features.
+* 0.2 to 0.3: Many improvements and fixes.
 Support for the two-manual version (Wersi Wing Pegasus Duo).
 Implemented the features "Fade Out" and quick-opening of the VB3 preset.

 # WWSwitcher